-LED (light-emitting diodes) lights are a smart solution for lighting our homes, and the best LED bulbs utilise modern technology to help us save energy in the long term.
+LED (light-emitting diodes) lights are a smart solution for lighting our homes, and the best LED bulbs help us save energy (and therefore money) in the long term.

-Widely regarded as one of the best dimmable LED bulbs around, the TP-Link Smart Wifi LED Bulb connects to your home’s Wi-Fi through the free Kasa app - from there you can manage your lights with your smartphone or tablet.
+The best dimmable LED bulb around, the TP-Link Kasa Smart Bulb connects to your home’s Wi-Fi through the free Kasa app - from there you can easily manage your lights with your smartphone or tablet.

-You won’t have to worry about replacing these bulbs any time soon.
+It provides vivid white colour and requires no waiting time to warm up to full brightness.
+You won’t have to worry about replacing these bulbs any time soon either.
 With a lifespan of 15,000 hours, the bulbs will last over 13 years (based on three hours of use per day).
-This is a remarkably efficient LED bulb from Amazon, which provides vivid white colour, and requires no waiting time to warm up to full brightness.

 Buying in bulk is a great way of setting the bulbs up around the house and not worrying about replacing them for a long time.